kkangle/RISCV-VCU118/README.md

 # RISCV-VCU118
-A synthesizeable version of RISCV on VCU118
+A synthesizable version of RISCV on VCU118